Alumna Spotlight: Tara Samuels

 Anything else you’d like to add?

-Develop your written and verbal communication skills.
-Books help cultivate empathy, a rigorous thought process, vocabulary and sentence structure.
-Avoid strictly reading engineering books and magazines and delve into the classics, autobiographies, even poetry.
+Your ability to communicate will likely be the single greatest predictor of success in your career.
+Reading books helps cultivate empathy, develops a rigorous thought process, as well as building your vocabulary, and improving sentence structure.
+Delve into the classics, autobiographies, even poetry.
 Join a Toastmasters Club and grow your skills as a leader, speaker and listener.

 Finally, set a goal for yourself of one day becoming a pilot.
-It’s an incredible experience and it will help develop your intuition as an Aerospace Engineer.
+It is an incredible experience, and it will help develop your intuition as an Aerospace Engineer.